 At the December 2018 meeting, the Dolphin Wahoo Committee of the South Atlantic Council received a presentation on the presence of the two mackerel species in the diets of dolphin and wahoo and discussed the request from the Mid-Atlantic Council to manage bullet mackerel and frigate mackerel as EC species in the Dolphin Wahoo FMP.
-The presentation slides for the dietary information presented can be found by clicking HERE.
 At the March 2019 meeting, the South Atlantic Council discussed a white paper on mechanisms and regulatory parameters for adding EC species to a FMP, ways that other Councils have addressed EC species in their FMPs, as well as background information on fisheries for bullet mackerel and frigate mackerel.
 The South Atlantic Council voted to send the topic of adding bullet mackerel and frigate mackerel to the Dolphin Wahoo FMP as EC species out for scoping in the spring of 2019.